microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

     }
     ```
 ```

 ## Parametrization of templates

 To aid with contextual re-usability, templates can be parametrized.
-With this different callers to the template can pass in different values for use in expansion resolution.
+Different callers to the template can pass in different values for use in expansion resolution.

-Here is an example of a template parametrization.

 ```markdown
 # timeOfDayGreetingTemplate (param1)